LedgerHQ/ragger/doc/tutorial_screen.rst

 Study case
 ----------

-For instance let's imagine you develop an application with a welcome screen with the application icon in the center, a "quit" clickable button on the top right and a "info" clickable button on the lower center.
+For instance let's imagine you develop an application with a welcome screen with a "start" button in the center, a "quit" button beneath and an "info" button on the top right.

 If you click on the "quit" button, well the application shuts down.